Richard Benjamin Harrison: Personal life

 Harrison was particularly passionate about automobiles.
 Cars he owned or expressed an interest in on the television series include his 1966 Imperial Crown, which took him fifteen years to convince the previous owner to sell, and was subsequently restored by his son and grandson for his 50th wedding anniversary; a 1957 Chevy 150 sedan given to him by the stars of three other History Channel shows, American Restoration, Counting Cars and American Pickers; and the mid-1960s B&Z Electra-King electric car shown to them in Pawn Stars, which he suggested could be converted into a golf cart.

 Harrison was usually referred to by his nickname, "The Old Man", which he earned at the age of 38.

 Death

-Harrison died on June 25, 2018, after a battle with Parkinson's disease.
+Harrison died on June 25, 2018, as a result of Parkinson's disease.
 Harrison was survived by wife Joanne, three sons, 10 grandchildren and five great-grandchildren.
 Harrison placed his son Rick in charge of his estate.
 Christopher Keith Harrison, the youngest of Harrison's three sons, was intentionally omitted as a beneficiary in his father's will.
-Following his death, Pawn Stars ran a commemorative episode, "A Treasure Remembered", featuring clips from the show and interviews about him.
+Two days after his death, Pawn Stars aired a commemorative episode, "A Treasure Remembered", featuring clips from the show and interviews about him.